freesewing/freesewing/markdown/org/docs/designs/jane/instructions/en.md

 Finish the seam.
 Repeat for other set of side gores.

-## Step 6
+## Step 4: Prep the Body
-Mark the sideseam.
-This is the space left between the side gores and the sleeve.
+Mark down from the shoulder, along the side seam, half the total width of the sleeve + the sleeve gusset width.

-## Step 7
+Sew the front of the body to the back of the body from the mark, down to the corner where the body runs parallel to the grain.
-Sew the sideseams
+Repeat for the 3 remaining side seams.

 ## Step 8
 Set in the side gores